RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     extraxmlfile="./specialresidue.xml"

     #Setting some manual protonation states.
-    #Here defining residues in chain A with resid values: 6,9,39,42 to be deprotonated cysteines (CYX).
+    #Here defining residues in chain A with resid values: 6,9,39,42 to belsetup_sime deprotonated cysteines (CYX).
     #NOTE: Here the actual resid values in the PDB-file are used (ASH's 0-based indexing does not apply)
     residue_variants={'A':{6:'CYX',9:'CYX',39:'CYX',42:'CYX'}}